rolling-scopes/rsschool-app/docs/RS APP Platform/rs-app.md

 ## Q&A

-### How to enroll to the course in the rs app?
+### How to enroll to the course in the  RS School App?
 You can sign up for the upcoming courses by following [the link](https://app.rs.school/registry/student).

 ### How to understand that I have  enrolled to the course successfully??
-Go to [rs app](https://app.rs.school /), check that the course is displayed in the course list.
+Go to [ RS School App](https://app.rs.school /), check that the course is displayed in the course list.
 Then, open the score tab.
 In the header of the table after the inscription Github, click on the magnifying glass icon, enter your nickname on Github and press 'Enter'
 If the nickname is found in the list of students, then you have successfully registered for the course.
 Congrats.

 ### How do I know if it is possible to register for a course that has been started?
 If  the desired course is avaluable in the list of courses [on the registration page](https://app.rs.school/registry/student ) , you can still enroll in it.

-### How to leave the course in rs app?
+### How to leave the course in  RS School App?
 to leave the course, click on the "Leave course" button in [your profile] (https://app.rs.school/profile), in the "Student Statistics" section.
 The course remains in the list, but you will not  be able to complete tasks and track statistics.
 **Attention!** Click on on the "Leave course" button excludes the student from the course without any possibility of self-recovery.